 Cream, Competent or Cowboy – Which factories are faking it?
 Who is making fake carbon frames: a “third-shift”, back-street workshops, or “the same factories that make for the big brands”?

 Alibaba and the forty fakers – Who’s retailing the counterfeits?
 Chinese websites and apps offer “factory-direct” prices for big-brand carbon bikes and parts.
 Too good to be true?

-When is a Pinarello not a Pinarello?
+When is Pinarello not a Pinarello?
 When it’s a Chinarello Some roadies proudly ride fake Pinarellos, but how good are the “Chinarellos”, and are they made in the same factory as the real thing?

 Snap, crackle, and pop – do fake bikes and parts crumple?
 Some fake frames and counterfeit parts are built tough; some aren’t.
 How can you tell which are which?

-“I bought a fake” – who’s buying the knock-offs and why?
+“I bought fake” – who’s buying the knock-offs and why?
 People who buy fake frames, bike parts and cycle clothing may think they’re getting a bargain, but is it a Faustian one?

-Tribute bands and the Shadowlands – a design professor’s take on IP theft What’s real?
+Tribute bands and the Shadowlands – design professor’s take on IP theft What’s real?
 What’s fake?
 A crash course in “intellectual property” and Platonic idealism with Professor Steven Kyffin.